pulviscriptor/agario-devtools/README.md

 ## repeater.js ##
 This script receives data from streamer and sends it to [agar.io](http://agar.io) server.
 Received data from [agar.io](http://agar.io) server is sent to all viewers, connected to repeater.
 So if you are developing a bot with [agario-client](https://github.com/pulviscriptor/agario-client), you can watch through web browser in real time what your bot is doing on [agar.io](http://agar.io) server.

+# ProTips #
+Almost every update of [agar.io](http://agar.io) breaks something new for devtools.
+- Connecting to streamer as viewer after streamer is spawned makes no sense anymore.
+So first connect your viewer then connect streamer.
+- If you have gray overlay after you connect in browser as viewer, you can use dirty hack:
+`setInterval(function(){$('.btn-play').click()},1000);`
+Don't be afraid to flood server.
+Any data from viewer ignored by player/repeater.

+If you have more tips, feel free to pull request it here.

 # Feedback #
 If something is broken, please [email me](mailto:pulviscriptor@gmail.com) or [create issue](https://github.com/pulviscriptor/agario-devtools/issues/new).
 I will not know that something is broken until somebody will tell me that.